 The Nail Social, Second floor, 42A Haji Lane, Singapore 189235

-Art takes centre stage in the nail services here.
+Art takes centre stage here.
 Unlike other nail salons, there are no fixed designs, so the nail artists work to make your specific design a dream come true.
-Do book ahead, ’cause this place is always packed with bright, young things – another testament to the popularity of its gorgeous nail art.
+Do book ahead, ‘cos this place is always packed with bright, young things – another testament to the popularity of its gorgeous nail art.

 The Nail Artelier, 666 North Bridge Road, Singapore 188800

 Tucked away in the ‘hood is Picasso Hair Studio, which prides itself on “artistic hairstyling”.
-Its tagline isn’t just another gimmick – aside from the salon’s art studio-inspired premises (think mirrors instead of canvases on easels and a giant paint-splattered mural at its forefront), clients with perm or colouring work done leave with genuine masterpieces.
-Take a quick look through the colour gallery.
+Its tagline isn’t just another gimmick – aside from the salon’s art studio-inspired premises, clients with perm or colouring work done leave with genuine masterpieces.
+Just take a quick look through the colour gallery.
 Gorgeous ombre colouring in pastels and striking rainbow colours are artfully done, while perms are smooth, frizz-free and guaranteed to suit your face shape.

 Picasso Hair Studio, 662 North Bridge Road, Singapore 188798